Privacy¶

 In this version, however,

-procedure below, the Ada developer tried to initializeAll_Directions
+Test_Directionsprocedure below, the Ada developer tried to initializeAll_Directions— an array ofExt_Angletype — with aggregates.

 Since we now have a private type, the compiler complains about this initialization.